 It’s long been in the interest of the diamond industry to dissuade consumers from re-selling their diamond rings.
 Keeping diamond rings off the resale market limits supply and allows diamond providers to keep their prices high.

 In addition, the difficulties of safely selling diamonds rings to reliable buyers in one’s own community also posed a significant barrier to selling.
-That said, with the growth of online shopping and reselling, selling a diamond has simply become easier and the route of selling a diamond or diamond ring online has become one of the most popular and eco-conscious ways to alleviate yourself the bother of selling diamond jewelry or your loose diamonds.
+You might be asking yourself, is it really worth it to sell my diamonds?
+The answer is yes.
+With the growth of online shopping and reselling, selling a diamond has simply become easier and the route of selling a diamond or diamond ring online has become one of the most popular and eco-conscious ways to alleviate yourself the bother of selling diamond jewelry or your loose diamonds.

-As a bonus feature, we have added our 2022 Guide to Selling a Diamond Online, we’ll share with you some baseline assumptions for selling your diamonds, what to consider when looking to sell your diamonds online, and what we consider a diamond-grade process for selling your diamond to a buyer online.
+As a bonus feature, we have added our 2022 Guide to Selling a Diamond Online, we’ll share with you some pro tips for selling your diamonds, what to consider when looking to sell your diamonds online, and what’s the best place to sell a diamond ring.
+As a bonus, we’ll be discussing what we consider a diamond-grade process for selling your diamond to a buyer online.

 WHAT TO KNOW BEFORE SELLING YOUR DIAMONDS